 🎈Dolomiti Balloon Festival in Italy 🇮🇹

-Ever dreamed of riding a hot air balloon and imagining how the skies must be like and how the world looks from above in the open skies at 5000 meters in altitude?
+Ever dreamed of riding a hot air balloon and imagining what the skies must be like and how the world looks from above in the open skies at 5000 meters in altitude?
 But what about crossing the Alps in a hot air balloon?

 👑👑👑Three Kings’ Parade in various cities across Spain 🇪🇸

 The Three Kings’ Day, or Día de los Reyes, is celebrated in many cities across the world.
-According to the book of Matthew in the Bible, January 6 marks the day on the Christian calendar when the 3 magi brought gifts to Baby Jesus.
+According to the book of Matthew in the Bible, January 6 marks the day on the Christian calendar when the 3 Magi brought gifts to baby Jesus.

 But the day before is when the festivities and parades happen to represent the journey the three kings made on camel to Bethlehem.
 On January 5, Spaniards and tourists across Spain are on the streets to celebrate this wonderful parade.